arc80/plywood/base/docs/DirectoryStructure.md

 <% member Setup.cmake %>

 This is the first script to run immediately after cloning Plywood, as explained in [Quick Start](QuickStart).
-It's responsible for building `plytool`.
+It's responsible for building `crowbar`.

 <% member workspace-settings.pylon %>

 _(Not stored in Git)_ This file contains settings associated with the workspace, such as the current build folder and the default CMake generator for new build folders.
-It gets modified by certain PlyTool commands.
+It gets modified by certain Crowbar commands.

-<% member plytool %>
+<% member crowbar %>

 _(Not stored in Git)_ This is a command-line application to perform various operations on the workspace, such as creating new build folders, installing externs and generating build systems.
-See [PlyTool Reference](PlyTool) for more info.
+See [Crowbar Reference](Crowbar) for more info.

 <% endMembers %>